awsdocs/amazon-dynamodb-developer-guide/doc_source/workbench.querybuilder.connect.md

-# Exploring Datasets<a name="workbench.querybuilder.connect"></a>
+# Connecting to live datasets<a name="workbench.querybuilder.connect"></a>

-To explore your Amazon DynamoDB tables, you first need to connect to your AWS account\.
+To connect to your Amazon DynamoDB tables with NoSQL Workbench, you must first connect to your AWS account\.

 **To add a connection to your database**